Turbo Takeaways

 4 Tips To Help You File Your Tax Returns

-Take advantage of free services for seniors offered by the federal and state governments as well as non-profit organizations.
+Take advantage of the free services for seniors offered by federal and state governments and non-profit organizations.
 Here are a few tips to keep in mind to help you file your tax returns for free.

-1. Find a Local Tax Service Specialized in Seniors
+1. Find a Local Tax Service Specializing in Senior Help

 Since you’ll be filing your tax returns in person in most cases, it’s important to find a qualified, reputable local tax assistance provider near you.
 Ideally, you want to find a service that caters specifically to seniors and offers programs that provide discounted or free tax filing.

-An easy way to find this is by searching “tax help for seniors near me” on search engines like Google.
-Be sure to read the reviews of past clients.
-Visit their website or call to see if they offer seniors special programs or services.
-You would also want to ensure that they’re at a convenient location so you can stop by to visit their office easily.
+An easy way to find this is by searching “tax help for seniors near me” on search engines.
+Be sure to read reviews from past clients.
+Visit their website or call to see if they offer special programs or services for seniors.
+Ensure that they’re at a convenient location so you can easily stop by to visit their office.

 2. Understand Tax Laws

-If you find yourself in this situation, you aren’t alone.
-Ask a family member to help you understand and take note of important deadlines, potential penalties, and required documentation to make tax time stress-free.
-You’ll also be able to find free or low-cost senior tax preparation assistance to make the process much more affordable.
+You don't have to understand every tax rule, but take note of important deadlines, potential penalties, and required documentation to make tax time stress-free.
+Seniors can take advantage of free or low-cost tax preparation assistance to make the process easier and more affordable.

 3. Get Professional Help